Felicity Callard Profile picture

 3. We have no guarantee that UUK will do any better, if it ends up reassessing employers' appetite for risk, than previously.
 Who will design that survey?
 Will Scheme members have sight of it?
 How will UUK collate responses?
 14/

 4. While the JEP tells us that employers' appetite for risk may have shifted since the Sept consultation, there's no evidence (yet) of employers embracing the sustainability of USS DB into the future. ussjep.org.uk/files/2018/09/… (p.
-31) 15/
+31) 15/ excerpt from p.
+31 of JEP report linked to in tweet -- on employers' appetite for risk

-The very first #USSbriefs I wrote focused on the drive to undermine/kill off DB – extending back at least to 2014 – amongst UUK and certain employers. medium.com/ussbriefs/the-…#USSbriefs1 16/
+The very first #USSbriefs I wrote focused on the drive to undermine/kill off DB – extending back at least to 2014 – amongst UUK and certain employers. medium.com/ussbriefs/the-… #USSbriefs1 16/

 That's why we at @USSbriefs and @OpenUPP2018 remain more than vigilant.
 This is a long-term political & epistemic fight.